 Along the way I’ve driven down to Taitung on the East Coast, helping with Steve’s Earthship Style Mountain Cabin for a week, getting some invaluable experience ramming tyres.
 40°C & nigh on 100% humidity.
 Ramming tyres.
 This, teaches humility.
 Carting the earth down the mountain in Steve’s rope-powered purpose built railtrack (Temple of Doom!).
 Great memories, and ingenious.

-I’ve had a lot of great experiences so far, including helping the guys at the Datong Community Garden, and on the way creating quite a few useful things from old pallets 😉
+I’ve had a lot of great experiences so far in Taiwan, including helping the guys at the Datong Community Garden, and on the way creating quite a few useful things from old pallets 😉